 5.3 The PMC shall make reports to the SPREP Meeting on decisions and resolutions and other relevant outcomes from its meetings.

 5.4.
-Secretariat support for the PMC shall be provided by the SPREP Secretariat.
+Secretariat support for the PMC shall be provided by the SPREP Secretariat and WMO.
 This includes planning and logistical support for PMC meetings and for managing documentation and procedures relating to planning and administration.

 Meetings